label

 -

 25:21 I like the idea of making anything collectible.
 And the idea of making a piece of digital work something that can stand on its own as a single thing to engage with and interact with.
-I think the hardest thing most creative people and writers of all types struggle with is distribution and being seen.
-And I don’t think these are good dynamics.
-I think these dynamics are often problematic. alternative publishing practicesBut it’s very easy to imagine a world in which a release could offer to add referrals to the split.
+I think the hardest thing most creative people and writers of all types struggle with is the distribution and being seen.
+And I don’t think these are good dynamics. alternative publishing practicesBut it’s very easy to imagine a world in which a release could offer to add referrals to the split.
 And you could say 10% of the split from this release will be distributed among everyone who refers a sale.
-And all we would need to do as a platform is to provide unique share codes when someone copied a URL.
+And all we would need to do as a platform is to provide unique share codes when someone copies a URL.
 And it would just incentivize people to share.
 It would also incentivize spam.
-But I think that there are interesting ways to think about opening up the split or opening up contribution.
+But I think that there are interesting ways to think about opening up the split or opening up the contribution.